The Perfect Match for Marriage

 The Perfect Match

 God made us three in one: spirit, soul, and body.
-Our spirit is the part that relates to God above us, our soul relates to the people around us, and our body relates to material world we want for us.
+Our spirit is the part that relates to God above us, our soul relates to the people around us, and our body relates to the material world we want for us.
 Those are the three levels of relationship that you need to assess (match) as a couple when thinking about your suitability for marriage.
 Most couples while dating do not properly assess their relationship on all three levels before they marry.
-Marriage can work on two of the three matches but a couple with less than three matches the relationship will not work without extreme difficulties.
+Marriage can work on two of the three matches, but a couple with less than three matches will experience extreme difficulties.
 As you’re dating you’re assessing all three matches simultaneously.
 As you’re going through the dating and relating process make sure you’re open and honest about your relationship so you can properly assess your suitability for marriage.

 A Body Match is a couple’s assessment if they want to live in the same world together.

 God placed the first couple in the Garden of Eden to live and grow together.
 The Garden of Eden symbolizes the type of environment God made for the couple to live in and grow together.
 In the Garden of Eden the couple had a purpose to live for, provision (food) to live on, profession to live out, principles to live by, and the presence of God to live with (Eden means the place of God’s presence).
 (Genesis 2:15)

 The first date symbolizes the invitation to expose another person to a limited extent to something about you and the world in which you live.
 When you’re dating someone for an extended amount of time you should both slowly and methodically want to know what kind of world they want to live in.
 Do you both want to live in the same type of world?
 I call this the Body Match.

 We invite and remove people out of our world.
 When considering a Body Match you want to know what inspires them, motivates them, and influences them to build the world in which they live.
 You want to know if you are both stimulated by the same things to live in the same world together.